AlSi10Mg Powder

 Higher apparent density increases effective loading in composites manufacturing.

-Faster flow rates improve ease of powder handling and processing.
+Higher flow rates enhance ease of powder handling and processing.

-Powder attributes can be customized based on specific application requirements and processing methods.
+Powder attributes are customized based on specific application requirements and processing methods.

 | Additive manufacturing | Excellent geometric freedom for complex shapes. |